 Oleksandr (Sasha) Kondrashov

-The course will survey several main themes in the history of Ukrainians in Canada since the initial immigration in the 1890s to the present.
+The course will survey several central themes in Ukrainians’ history in Canada from the initial immigration in the 1890s to the present.
 These themes will be explored in the context of both the Ukrainian and Canadian historical backgrounds.
-Emphasis will be on the nature and elements in the integration of this large ethnic Group into Canadian society, exploring landmark events in the past one hundred and twenty five years affecting this process.
+Emphasis will be on nature and elements in integrating this large ethnic group into Canadian society, exploring landmark events in the past 130 years affecting this process.
+Social work students will have an opportunity to address social policy, and practice concerns that affect the Ukrainian-Canadian population using the community members’ historical and current experiences.

-- Identify five waves of Ukrainian immigration to Canada
+- Identify the ways of Ukrainian immigration to Canada

 - Describe the role of community in Ukrainian-Canadian history

-- Analyze the impact of prominent Ukrainian-Canadians in historical development of community in Canada
+- Analyze the impact of prominent Ukrainian-Canadians in the historical development of community in Canada

 Aponiuk, N. (2015).
 Ukrainian Canadians, Canada, Ukraine, and the popular imagination.
 Canadian Ethnic Studies, 47(4), 1-10.